franxyang/MATH514FinalProject-BS_Model/README.md

 ### Core Objectives
 1.  **Model Construction**: Discretize the Black-Scholes PDE with a **Dividend Yield ($q$)** correction.
 2.  **Numerical Analysis**: Compare the stability and convergence of **Backward Euler** vs. **BDF2**.
-3.  **Validation**: Verify results against the exact solution and real-world market data (Apple Inc.).
+3.  **Validation**: Verify results against the exact solution and real-world market data (Apple Inc., NVDA, etc.).

 ## 🧮 Mathematical Methodology
 The solver addresses the generalized Black-Scholes PDE: